less/less-docs/content/features/extend.md

 }
 ```

-and you want to have a subtype of animal which overrides the background color then you have two options, firstly change your html
+and you want to have a subtype of animal which overrides the background color then you have two options, firstly change your HTML

 ```html
 <a class="animal bear">Bear</a>